Kelsey Griffith, Victim Services Coordinator- (816) 435-4818

 Understanding the Court Process - Brochure

-1. Victim Impact Statements: A written document that informs the Court about the victim's psychological, physical or financial loss.
-The Victim Services is available to assist the victim in preparing the Impact Statement for the Court.
+- Providing Victim Impact Statements.
+Victim Impact Statements are written documents that inform the Court about the victim's psychological, physical or financial losses.
+The Victim Services Unit is available to assist victims in preparing Impact Statements for the Court.

-3. Inform victims of their ability to file for civil action to recover losses.
+- Inform victims of their option to file for civil action to recover losses.

-6. Prepare a letter for victims and witnesses for their employer.
+- Provide absence documentation to victims and witnesses for submission to their employer.

-7. Provide a separate waiting area for victims and witnesses for Court Hearings and accompany victims to court.
+- Offer a designated waiting area for victims and witnesses during court hearings and provide accompaniment for victims in court.

-8. Provide the public with knowledge of the Family Court process.
+- Provide knowledge of the Family Court process to the general public.

-Victim Services also assists violent crime victims in applying for the Missouri Crime Victim's Compensation Fund.
-This fund was established by the Missouri legislature to provide violent crime victims with compensation for unpaid medical bills, lost wages due to injuries suffered, counseling and funeral expenses.
+The Victim Services Unit also assists victims of violent crime in applying for the Missouri Crime Victim's Compensation Fund.
+This fund was established by the Missouri legislature to provide victims of violent crime with compensation for unpaid medical bills, lost wages due to injuries suffered, counseling and funeral expenses.
 Additional information and an application form can be obtained by contacting Victim Services or by visiting the following website:

 Victim Compensation information